MrPigss/DecoRouter/README.md

 FastApi is a great tool for developping API's in a quick and easy way.
 In their own words:
 >FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

-It is build using starlette wich is in their own words:
+It is build using starlette which is in their own words:
 >a lightweight ASGI framework/toolkit, which is ideal for building high performance asyncio services.